cybercongress/cybertensor-developer-docs/docs/subnets/subnet-hyperparameters.md

 A subnet validator can be considered as poorly performing if they set weights on only five subnet miners, when the `min_allowed_weights` is set to 8.
 This might occur due to a variety of reasons, for example: Maybe the subnet validator does not have enough stake to query the subnet miners, or maybe the subnet validator is part of a cabal engaged in cheating the system.

 In this case, none of the actual weight-setting extrinsics that the subnet validator sends to the chain will be accepted.
-Hence on the chain it will look like this subnet validator has not set any weights at all.
+Hence, on the chain it will look like this subnet validator has not set any weights at all.
 The Yuma Consensus may conclude that this subnet validator is performing poorly and after the `immunity_period` expires, this subnet validator could be deregistered to make room for others waiting to be miners or validators.

 :::important Minimum 1000 PUSSY required to set weights A validate function will blacklist set-weights transactions from keys with less than 1000 PUSSY.
 This is designed to reduce chain bloat and make it easier for validators and root network participants to set weights on the chain.